notlibrary/tpm/README.md

 it's users who should spent 5 minutes to figure things out and schedule the underlying task as they wish it's simple enough operation for most systems

+If setting the cron job is to hard another tactic is to make a new special dummy user which runs `tpm` on login I left this to an auditory as an exercise

 3. Enjoy the machine doing it for you

 Tiny simple terminal console C program with maximum utility